 We’re ready to talk to you.

-A digital cartoon is a comic that is drawn and coded to be specifically displayed on screen.
+A digital comic is drawn and coded to be specifically displayed on screen.

-So it is clickable, scroll-bar, and you can interact with it.
+So it is clickable, has a scroll-bar, and you can interact with it.

 That way, your user can choose where in the cartoon you want to click.